Paketche/River-crossing/README.md

 ## Running the game

-To run the game execute `gradlew run` in the command line
+To run the game execute the Run batch file in the command line

 ## Objectives of the game